MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-choices-serverless.md

 contributors: ""
 ---

-# Access Dataverse choices (option sets) with Serverless SQL
+# Access Dataverse choices (option sets) with Azure SQL Database serverless

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-For columns that use Dataverse [Choices](/powerapps/maker/data-platform/create-edit-global-option-sets), choice values are written as an integer label and not a text label to maintain consistency during edits.
+For columns that use Microsoft Dataverse [Choices](/powerapps/maker/data-platform/create-edit-global-option-sets), choice values are written as an integer label and not a text label to maintain consistency during edits.
 The integer-to-text label mapping is stored in the *Microsoft.Athena.TrickleFeedService/table-EntityMetadata.json* file.
-This article covers how to access the integer-to-text label mapping using Serverless SQL.
+This article covers how to access the integer-to-text label mapping using Azure SQL Database serverless.

 ![Access option set.](media/access-option-set.png "Access option set")